How To

 The village, at 800m, is dominated by Mount Cheiron to the north, which rises to over double that at 1778m.
 This is a beautiful mountain, with a striking ridge and a face known as Les Miroirs because of the way it reflects the sun.
 I have been to few places in the world where the sky is so blue - I don't know the scientific reasons for it, just that if you look south the sky is incredibly blue, but if you look north above the Cheiron the sky is just about the bluest it can possibly be.
 It's this view that first encouraged us to create a mezzanine level in the top floor rooms - just so we could put roof windows in and expose this breathtaking panorama - of course we then had to make sure you got the best vista whilst laying in bed!

-If you study the ridge you'll soon locate 2 aerial masts (which will explain why you've got such good mobile phone reception up in the mountains) - the first to the West is known as Cime du Cheiron and the second a little to the East is called Jerusalem; these are the highest points to our very own ski station, Gréolières Les Neiges, which drops down the other side of the mountain.
+If you study the ridge you'll soon locate 2 aerial masts (which will explain why you've got such good mobile phone reception) - the first to the West is known as Cime du Cheiron and the second a little to the East is called Jerusalem; these are the highest points to our very own ski station, Gréolières Les Neiges, which drops down the other side of the mountain.
 Obviously it's incredibly far south for a ski resort, but being north facing what snow it does get stays for quite a while.

 the sunny meditation room